Chart Color Schemes

 The level of residential development activity in Lawson - Hazelbrook - Linden is very low in comparison to the average area assessed nationally by AreaSearch

 Lawson-Hazelbrook-Linden has recorded approximately 18 residential properties granted approval annually over the past five financial years, totalling 94 homes.
-As of FY-26, seven approvals have been recorded.
-Despite a fall in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-The average value of new dwellings is $409,000, below regional norms, indicating more affordable housing options for purchasers.
+As of FY-26, 11 approvals have been recorded.
+The population has fallen during this period, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+New dwellings are developed at an average cost of $247,000, which is below regional norms, offering more affordable housing options for purchasers.

 Frequently Asked Questions - Development